ome/omero-guide-introduction/docs/group-user-management.rst

 1. In your web browser, go to the server address provided.

-2. Login using the username and password provided.
+2. Log in using the username and password provided.

 3. In the top toolbar, click the Admin button |image0|\ .